ccp84/goCDK/README.md

 # Welcome to your CDK Go project!

+## This project was built using cdk init --language go

 This is a blank project for CDK development with Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.